league-curriculum/league-curriculum/docs/src/java/module_repos.md

 Click on "Connect", then enter the passwod: "code4life"

-How you have a virtual screen running.
+Now you have a virtual screen running.
 When your program writes to the screen, it will show up in this window.

 ::: tip

-If instead of clicking on the slipt-box icon you instead click on the world icon, you will get a seperate window or brrowser tab for your virtual screen.
+If instead of clicking on the split-box icon you instead click on the world icon, you will get a seperate window or brrowser tab for your virtual screen.
 This might work better if you have a small screen.